 The building is Grade II Listed.

-We understand that the property currently has existing D1 use under the Town and Country Planning (Use Classes) Order.
+We understand that the property would have previously benefitted from D1 use under the Town and Country Planning (Use Classes) Order which now falls under Use Class F1.

 We would recommend that interested parties make their own enquiries regarding planning permission prior to entering into an agreement.